danieltuzes/2D4/init_config_gen/README.md

 If the default value of parameter `sorted` is kept `true`, then dislocations with positive Burger's vector come first with decreasing y coordinate.
 If `false` is set, dislocations comes with alternating Burger's vector and random coordinate values.
 Please keep in mind that line endings (`CR` and `LF`) will depend on your operating system.

 ### Plotting
 One of the possibilites to plot the dislocations is to use *gnuplot*.
-The provided `plot_DDD.plt` plots the dislocation configuration `1000_64.dconf` in folder `example_with_plot`.
+The `plot_DDD.plt` plot file provided plots the dislocation configuration `1000_64.dconf` in folder `example_with_plot`.
 To plot pretty dislocations, install the `DejaVuSansDisl.ttf` font onto your system (`C:\Windows\Fonts` on Windows and `~/.local/share/fonts` on most Linux).
 The script will create `1000_64.dconf.pdf` which will look like the figure below.
 Feel free to modify the gnuplot script or the font (please check the license of the font and don't abuse it).

 ![Example of a plot of the dislocation configuration](README_files/dislocation_configuration.png "Example of a plot of the dislocation configuration")